 If you’ve been following along with our Understanding your Insurance series, you can consider yourself well-versed on the basics of healthcare coverage as well as what it means to be in or out-of-network.
 We will be taking you down another step into some of the costs involved with carrying insurance and utilizing healthcare.
 Premiums, Deductibles and Copays are really the nuts and bolts of every healthcare plan and something you will need to consider prior to every visit.
 We will break all 3 down for you here:

-You or your employer is most likely paying a monthly premium in order for you to carry your healthcare coverage (it is your ‘monthly payment’).
+You (or your employer) are most likely paying a monthly premium in order for you to have your healthcare coverage (it is your ‘monthly payment’).
 This premium does not factor into your deductible or health expenses at all.
 It is simply the amount of money you need to pay per month to keep yourself covered under a healthcare plan.
 So let’s say you are paying a $500/month premium.
 You will pay that amount regardless of whether you go to the doctor or not.
 Many times, you will pay a higher premium for a lower deductible (discussed next).
 In addition, your premium amount usually increases from year to year.

 Let’s say you need to go in to the doctor because you think you might have the flu.
 Your doctor may charge $200 for that office visit.
 Therefore, you will pay $200 out of pocket and that will be deducted against your $5000 deductible.
 Therefore, you will have $4800 additional to spend before you have hit your deductible amount and your insurance will begin paying for your medical costs (this is called coinsurance and will be discussed in Part 4).